 The Child Development Center serves children from both the Keene State College community and the greater Monadnock region.
-If you are interested in applying for a placement at the CDC, please fill out the application form at the bottom of this page, and mail a check covering the application fee of $10.00 to the Child Development Center.
+If you are interested in applying for a placement at the CDC, please fill out the application form at the bottom of this page.

 In January, we take a census of currently enrolled families to learn of their plans for the following year.
 With this information we can anticipate vacancies for the following year, and begin to map out our classroom rosters.
 In February, CDC begins the work of composing classrooms using the application forms submitted by prospective families.
 We “rank” or “prioritize” application forms based on the following criteria:

 - Faculty Status at KSC

 - Does the family have a sibling already enrolled?

 - Special Needs

 - Schedule request